x

 If there is anything that would see the Fed start to lean toward lowering short-term rates, it would be deterioration in labor market conditions.
 While less strong than they had been, they are still fair, but likely are starting to be a source of concern.

 Perhaps growth will manage to surprise to the upside, as it has on a number of occasions since the pandemic.
-Despite a gloomier outlook, the Fed again stated that "...recent indicators suggest that economic activity has continued to expand at a solid pace."
-Perhaps this will continue over the remainder of the year, confounding the Fed's expectation of a slowdown.
+Amid an uncertain outlook, the Fed stated that "...recent indicators suggest that growth of economic activity moderated in the first half of the year."
+Perhaps the rebound in the second quarter will carry some momentum into the latter part of this year, confounding the Fed's expectation of a slowdown.

 Odds of Fed rate decreases